 Story and Photos by John Sundsmo.

 “You’re moving where? – Willits – where’s that?,” my museum guide, Dirk, told me his personal story as he shuffled me around the County Museum and Roots of Motive Power exhibits and gave me a thumbnail history.
 It seems Dirk’s friends in Santa Rosa didn’t understand his decision to up and move to Willits more than 25 years ago, nor did they, or I, really appreciate what that quiet, friendly little Mendocino County town has to offer.
-I learned from Dirk that Willits, in the early 1900s, was a whistle stop on the Northwestern Pacific railroad line.
+I learned from Dirk that in the early 1900s Willits was a whistlestop on the Northwestern Pacific railroad line.
 The trains started with a railroad ferry from the Hyde Street Pier in San Francisco and steamed north to Sausalito to join with rails that ended hundreds of miles away in the booming lumber town of Eureka.
 Willits was also once a bustling lumber town and railroad hub for both the Northwestern Pacific and California Western railroads.
-Now it is a sleepy up-and-coming artists’ colony with a tourist railroad (The Skunk Train), boutiques and vineyards as well as a historic redwood lumber company.
+Now Willits is a perfect weekend destination with a sleepy up-and-coming artists’ whistlestop colony, a tourist railroad (The Skunk Train), boutiques and vineyards as well as a historic redwood lumber company.

 Before my wife and I set out for a weekend in the north country of California I had wondered, what in the world are we getting ourselves into – a boring weekend?
 I shouldn’t have worried.